March 7, 2023

 • Should you charge a set-up fee for new customers?

-• Will you require a minimum monthly volume for customers?
+• Will you require a minimum volume for customers?

-• What is the regular invoice or claim volume for your customers’ specialization?
+• What is the expected volume for your customers’ specialization?

 To accelerate startup time and streamline your operations, it’s often helpful to partner with trusted professionals or reputable companies that offer these services — preferably with experience in the medical billing industry.